Skip to main content

 91.

 Swells are one of the most consistent navigational tools used to keep on a course because they can remain constant over time.
-On 27 May 2023, while sailing on the vaka Paikea from Rarotonga to Apia, you finished your shift and are ready to take a nap.
-Before you lay down, you take note that the canoe has a heading of 310 and the swells are coming from the southwest (Manu Kona) and hitting the canoe at 5 above directly left of the canoe.
-When you wake, you noticed the swells are now hitting the canoe from 25 to the left of your heading.
-You are aware that the swells couldn’t have changed this fast and conclude that while you were asleep, the canoe changed its heading.
-Assuming the swell was constant, determine your new heading.
+On 27 May 2023, while sailing on the vaka Paikea from Rarotonga to Apia, you finished your watch (your assigned shift) and are ready to take a nap.
+Before you lie down, you take note that the canoe has a heading of 310 and the swells are coming from the southwest (Manu Kona) and hitting the canoe at 5 above directly left of the canoe.

 Answer.